SheilendraSingh/The-Dice-Game/README.md

 # The-Dice-Game
-It created with the help of basic JavaScript.
+It created with the help of basic HTML, CSS.